 How did that one super successful social media ad campaign go?
 What about the time you increased revenue for your company with a new cross-departmental marketing strategy?

-And don’t forget to measure your success for these accomplishments!
+And don’t forget to measure your success!
 Use quantifiable data to back up your achievements and provide solid metrics for your professional history.
-This makes your experiences sound more like qualifications and less like stories.
+Dollar amounts and percentages make your experiences sound more like qualifications and less like stories.

 Here are some samples: